corporalrivalle/DHModpack/HorrorPack/README.md

 # HorrorPack

 HorrorPack is a modpack compiled by myself that has corruption and horror as a central basis.
+The modpack runs on Forge 1.20.1, and is currently hosted on a server hosted by myself for playertesting.

 There are two key mods that play a central role in this.

 1. The Man in the Fog (Adds a demon that deals high damage at random intervals)
 2. Fight or Die (Adds corrupted entites that each have special effects and cause difficulties)